Download a free chapter of my new book: The Happier Approach

-Let go of the expectations of flowers, cards, candles and diamonds.
-Forget the concept that you are worthless if you aren’t in a TV worthy relationships.
-Dismiss the idea that true love happens when someone give you the biggest diamond they can afford.
+Let go of the expectations of flowers, cards, candles, and diamonds.
+Forget the concept that you are worthless if you aren’t in a TV-worthy relationship.
+Dismiss the idea that true love happens when someone gives you the biggest diamond they can afford.

 Truth is love is messy.
 Love is challenging, growth-inducing and amazingly empowering.
 Love can change your life.
 So this Valentines Day let’s let go of the commercial expectations–let’s celebrate love in all of its forms.
 Who’s with me??